Close

 As with much of the misery related to cancer, oral mucositis is caused by the treatment of the disease, rather than by the illness itself.
 Because chemotherapy drugs lack the ability to distinguish between diseased tissue and healthy tissue, they attack both in equal measure, killing the cancer along with a great many healthy cells.

 As the drugs are administered, they circulate through the body, entering the mouth through blood vessels and promptly damaging the tissues there.
-The harm these drugs do to the oral cavity manifests as oral mucositis, a debilitating condition that makes even the most mundane of daily tasks painful while hurting treatment outcomes and causing a spike in medical costs.
+The harm these drugs do to the oral cavity manifests as oral mucositis, a painful and debilitating condition that makes even the most mundane of daily tasks uncomfortable not to mention the impact it has on treatment outcomes and increased medical costs.

 Signs and Symptoms of Oral Mucositis

-In especially severe cases, patients must delay subsequent treatments due to the direct effects of the mucositis or the danger posed by associated weight loss.
-These delays can hinder patients’ recovery and hurt their overall prognosis, two things that any patient would want to avoid at all costs.
-Not only are these effects frustrating in the extreme, but they can also lead to longer periods of hospitalization and an increase in medical bills that are already sure to be considerable.
+In especially severe cases, patients must delay subsequent chemo treatments due to the direct effects of the mucositis or the danger posed by associated weight loss.
+These delays can hinder patients’ recovery and hurt their overall prognosis, two things any patient wants to avoid at all costs.
+Not only are these effects frustrating in the extreme, but they can also lead to longer periods of hospitalization and increased medical bills that are already sure to be considerable.

 Common Preventative Measures and Treatments for Oral Mucositis

 The treatments for oral mucositis – both preventative and reactive – used in hospitals are surprisingly simple.
-To mitigate the severity of the condition, nurses usually distribute ice chips or popsicles to patients who are receiving chemotherapy treatments.
-The use of cold or frozen aids operates based on a principle known as vasoconstriction, the tightening or shrinking of blood vessels.
+To mitigate the severity of the condition, nurses usually distribute ice chips or popsicles to patients receiving chemotherapy treatments.
+The use of these cold or frozen aids is based on a principle known as vasoconstriction, the tightening or shrinking of blood vessels.

-The Chemo Mouthpiece was designed by a cancer survivor to specifically address the shortcomings of more common but less effective methods of cooling the mouth.
-By cooling the entire oral cavity uniformly, the Chemo Mouthpiece is able to induce vasoconstriction – and therefore reduce the intensity and severity of symptoms related to oral mucositis – throughout the entire mouth.
+The Chemo Mouthpiece was designed by a cancer survivor to specifically address the shortcomings of more common but less effective methods to cool the mouth.
+By cooling the entire oral cavity uniformly, the Chemo Mouthpiece is able to induce vasoconstriction – and therefore reduce the intensity and severity of oral mucositis – throughout the entire mouth.

-The way the mouthpiece works is simple; just put it in your freezer for a few hours and it is ready for use.
+The way the mouthpiece works is simple; just put it in your freezer for six hours and it is ready for use during your infusion and refreeze for use at home in the days following infusion.
 At its center, there is a core of fresh water that freezes solid and serves to keep the device cool.
-Around that core, there is an outer section filled with salt water, which can reach freezing temperatures without solidifying.
+Around the inner core, there is an outer section filled with salt water, which can reach freezing temperatures without solidifying.
 Two tubes run through the center of the device to facilitate comfortable breathing while it is in use.
-Simply put the end of the Chemo Mouthpiece in your mouth during chemotherapy treatments and let it effectively chill your entire oral cavity, significantly reducing the severity of any oral mucositis in the process.
+Simply put the end of the Chemo Mouthpiece in your mouth during chemotherapy treatments and let it effectively chill your entire oral cavity, significantly reducing the risk and severity of oral mucositis in the process.

 Simple, Easy-to-Use Device to the Reduce the Incidence and Severity of Oral Mucositis During Chemotherapy

-The Chemo Mouthpiece was invented by someone with firsthand experience dealing with oral mucositis, an engineer and cancer survivor named David Yoskowitz who knew there had to be a better way to deal with this debilitating issue.
-This device is simple, effective, and easy to use, whether you are at home or in the hospital.
+The Chemo Mouthpiece was invented by someone with firsthand experience dealing with the pain of oral mucositis, an engineer and cancer survivor named David Yoskowitz who knew there had to be a better way to deal with this debilitating issue.
+This device is simple, effective, and easy to use, whether at home or in the infusion chair.
 It even comes with an insulated cooler for convenient transportation.
-To learn more about the Chemo Mouthpiece and how it can help you or someone you love, visit us online or call (201) 716-0693 today.
+To learn more about the Chemo Mouthpiece and how it can help you or someone you love, visit us online or call 1 (866) 496-8858 today.